jonbeckett/virtualflightonlinetransmitter/README.md

 * Run "VirtualFlight.Online Transmitter".
 * Fill out the text boxes for:
   * The server URL (e.g. https://yourserver/transmitter/send)
+  * Your server pin (e.g. 1234)
   * Your callsign (e.g. G-ABCD)
   * Your name (e.g. Fred Smith)
   * Your group name (e.g. My Flight Sim Group)
 * Click Connect

 After clicking connect, the application will broadcast your location within the simulator to the internet once a second.

+*Important note - the pin number you fill into the Transmitter client MUST match the pin number of the server - if it doesn't, your transmissions to the server will be ignored.*

 ## Running your own server